Miszel/live-scoreboard/README.md

 - Match which is not started cannot be updated

 ## To be considered
 - could a match be created if both home and away team has the same name?
+  - throw exception on the same team names [DONE]
 - what if board formatting will change? could we reduce impact which it could have on tests?
   - this could be resolved by refactoring tests to test values from collection of match data.
 There could be additional test which tests formatting of result [DONE]
-- team name should not be null
+- team name should not be null (argument validation) [DONE]
 - possibility to provide external repository implementation [DONE]
 - custom Exceptions
-- trim team names
+- trim team names - questionable, but assumed that should be done.
+[DONE]
-- test if name is empty string
+- test if name is empty string [DONE]

 ## Specification by example
 1. After adding a match, it is visible on scoreboard and is preceded by index [DONE]